parzivail/StarcruiserGuide/_posts/2022-06-19-datapad-snowflake.md

 ---
 Every single "entity" in Datapad, including every item, beacon, map location, character, chat message, transmission, program, and droid memory, is assigned a unique ID that can be used to reference that entity elsewhere throughout Datapad's frontend.
 These IDs are not managed directly by the creative authors but are instead generated through [articy:draft](https://www.articy.com/en/), which we can infer is used by the creative team due to various references to Articy related constructs, like the asset partition directories being a subfolder of `articy`.

 If Articy has a name for their ID format, I can't find it in their documentation.
-In this document I'll refer to it as the **Datapad Snowflake** format, since it encodes infomation in roughly the same way that the [Twitter](https://github.com/twitter-archive/snowflake) and [Discord](https://discord.com/developers/docs/reference#snowflakes) snowflakes do.
+Throughout the site I'll refer to it as the **Datapad Snowflake** format, since it encodes infomation in roughly the same way that the [Twitter](https://github.com/twitter-archive/snowflake) and [Discord](https://discord.com/developers/docs/reference#snowflakes) snowflakes do.

 # Format